 - A items' sales and inventory fluctuations should be closely watched so that they can be optimized for sales.

-- B items can normally be left alone until you perform your regular inventory count.
+- B items can normally be left alone until you perform your regular physical counts of inventory.
 They should be managed using normal inventory methods.

 - C items need very little attention paid to them since they offer such little value to the business.